-If you have a large home improvement project that will take either a long period of time to complete or a large amount of money, and you don’t have enough cash in savings or emergency fund (or enough time to generate more savings), a home improvement loan can be an option.
+If you have a large home improvement project that will take either a long period of time to complete or a large amount of money, and you don’t have enough cash in savings or enough time to generate more savings, a home improvement loan can be an option.

-However, you’ll want to be sure you have a strong enough credit score and credit history to get low interest rates, because a home improvement loan is a type of debt you’ll have to repay.
-Be sure you can afford the monthly payments and it fits into your budget.
-You should also explore other financing options to make sure you’re finding the best one for your financial situation and personal needs.
+However, you’ll want to be sure you have a strong enough credit score and credit history to get a low-interest rate and have it in your budget to make the monthly payments in full and on time.
+You should also explore other financing options to make sure you’re finding the best one for your financial situation and home improvement needs.

 Who are home improvement loans best for?